 After walking through the dead of night for a while, areas begin to get a lot brighter as the game swaps from the woods to caves, villages, and mountains as you utilise the sneak mechanic a lot more.
 Once the areas light up you begin to see the detail in the environments more.
 Everything looks great, it’s really colourful (when it’s not dark) and the overall quality for an indie game is pretty good.
 Throughout the game, you will also see various landmarks such as Gothic structures, illuminating way-stones, and other such Norse-aesthetic objects.
 These all look great upon discovering them and they help to emphasise the overall immersion the developers are going for, even if they are sometimes placed in seemingly random locations.

 One thing I would have liked more within the main campaign was more integration with the folklore and the story we were experiencing.
 The game tried to link the two together but at times it felt like they were 100 miles apart and simply inserted for the sake of pushing the narrative that the game is about the folklore yet also about the mother’s history.
-Other than that though, it was an enjoyable, if short, campaign which focused more on the ‘creepy factor’ than resorting to jump scares and cheap horror clichés.
+Other than that though, it was an enjoyable, if short, campaign that focused more on the ‘creepy factor’ than resorting to jump scares and cheap horror clichés.

 Graphically, I really enjoyed the way Through the Woods looks.
 I played it on the PS4 Pro and I’m unsure if that comes with any advantages over the base PS4, but either way, I wasn’t disappointed.
 During the night sequences, the lighting, bloom and shadows all looked great as they cast onto various environmental objects and lit up the dark areas.
 Once you hit the lighter areas, the colours pop and the whole game looks and feel more detailed as you can now fully appreciate the amount of effort and work which went into designing the environments.
 Later on in the game, the red blood also helps contrast the darker pallets with a bright, shiny one which really stands out as you’re exploring the various locations.